start | about | kontakt | alle tags | rss

 • The encryption key: This is especially apparent in the case of PGP, as explained before.
 If the key is tied to your identity in any way, then it automatically negates all anonymity.

-Themen: english, computer, security
+Themen: english, digital, security